-Basic VIM Usage
+Basic Vim Usage

 Using Vim, the highly configurable text editor, is akin to learning a new language for many.
 Its efficiency and power come at the cost of a steep learning curve, but once mastered, it can significantly speed up your workflow.
 This article aims to demystify Vim for beginners, providing a guide to get started with this versatile editor.